-Despite the prevalence of e-commerce and email, online stores and the digital economy, many businesses still progress their sales by making good old-fashioned telephone calls.
+E-commerce and email, online stores and the digital economy have become highly prominent.
+Despite this, many businesses still progress their sales by making good old-fashioned telephone calls.
 Knowing when these calls are made may not be a top priority in your business – but perhaps it should be.

 How a sales call tracker works

 There are two aspects to sales call tracking – monitoring the calls that are made and scheduling the calls that need to be made.